j4mie/idiorm/docs/configuration.rst

    request are held in memory.
 If you are working with large quantities of data, you may wish to disable the cache.

-If you wish to use custom caching functions, you can set them from the configure option.
+If you wish to use custom caching functions, you can set them from the configure options.

 .. code-block:: php